 Near the top of the screen, next to the words Buffer and Analytics, there's an area called "Schedule" where you can set what times and days your posts go out.
 Choose which days you want posts to go out by clicking on the names of the days, and then add, remove, or adjust the times just below that.
 When you go back to your "Buffer" tab, you will see each post and its corresponding time.

-Start adding your post as you normally would.
-Either through the web app, a browser extension or in a third party channel (e.g. Twitter, Facebook).
-Once you have added content, a link or perhaps an image, click the "clock" icon in the bottom left of the share box.
-A calendar will appear, then just choose date and time and click "set" and thereafter "schedule".
-Once you have added the post you will be able to see which post is custom scheduled as it will have a grey background for the timing.
+Start adding your post as you normally would, either through the web app, the browser extension or in a third party channel (e.g. Twitter, Facebook).
+Once you've composed an update, click the little arrow next to the "Add to Queue" button in the bottom right of the share box.
+Three more options will appear, click "Schedule Post."
+A calendar will pop up where you can choose a date and time for your post to be published.
+Click "Schedule" to add it to your queue.
+Once you have added the post, you will be able to see which post is custom scheduled as it will have a grey background on the post timestamp.

 By the way, shuffling your Buffer queue won't move the custom scheduled post :)

 To pause all posts, visit the "schedule" tab for each profile and click the days of the week to turn them off.
 So, you can just click Friday to turn it off for one day, or all of them to pause indefinitely until you revisit and turn them back on again.
 Repeat that for each profile you have connected.
 Leave the times in place so that it's easier to re-start when you're ready.

 You've most likely logged into an empty account or created a new account by typing your email address differently; check to make sure you logged in with the correct email address for Buffer.
 If you have, contact us and we can help.

 Or, someone else may have created a Buffer account and logged into a shared Twitter or Facebook account, essentially stealing it from your account.
 Don't worry, no data is gone!
 You can steal it back, and upgrade to the Awesome plan to make that person a "team member."
 Contact us for questions or help with this process.